 When using reflection methods, automatic functions of the Teleflex determine the end of the cable and set the ideal parameters for the measurement range and method.
 The fault location is automatically determined and, for all prelocation methods, is immediately shown by a marker.
 Due to the consistent ongoing development of the proven high voltage prelocation methods and due to the high performance of the software systems, excellent results are produced, even on faults which were previously hard to locate.

-The DC test of up to 80 kV is a standard feature.
+DC voltage test: The DC test of up to 80 kV is a standard feature.
 Up to 130 kV is available optionally.
-In addition, the Classic system provides the option to integrate cable sheath testing, prelocation and pinpointing.
+In addition, the Classic system provides the option to integrate cable sheath testing, pre location and pinpointing.
 The insulation test is conveniently operated from the Teleflex.

-This well established cable fault prelocation method is part of any Classic test van.
+ICE Impulse Current Equipment: This well-established cable fault prelocation method is part of any Classic test van.
 The 3-phase-ICE is even able to locate cable faults in branched medium voltage networks where normal reflection measurements cannot be applied due to too many sources for reflections.

-When encountering faults that need a higher flashover voltage than the typical 32 kV of a surge wave generator, the Classic System offers another possibility, applying the DC test equip-ment up to 130 kV and measuring a travelling wave for fault location.
+Decay Method: When encountering faults that need a higher flashover voltage than the typical 32 kV of a surge wave generator, the Classic System offers another possibility, applying the DC test equipment up to 130 kV and measuring a travelling wave for fault location.